Inlyne-Project/inlyne/README.md

 Except 9 times out of 10 you need an entire web browser to quickly open a file...

-Introducing **Inlyne**, a GPU powered yet browserless tool to help you quickly view markdown files in the blink of an eye.
+Introducing **Inlyne**, a GPU powered yet browserless tool to help you quickly view markdown files in the blink of an eye 👀.

 ## Install